U.S. Stocks Inch Higher, Led by Internet Retailers

 ADVERTISEMENT

 PepsiCo shares swung after the food and beverage giant reported weaker-than-expected sales in the most recent quarter.
-Shares edged down 0.1%, paring earlier losses after falling as much as 2.7% earlier in the session.
+Shares edged up 0.2%, reversing earlier losses after falling as much as 2.7% earlier in the session.

 U.S. economic data was mixed Wednesday.
 First, a report showed hiring at private U.S. employers grew less than expected last month, with hurricanes denting economic growth.
 Then, the Institute for Supply Management said its index measuring service-sector activity rose to its highest level since 2005.
 Investors will be closely monitoring Friday's monthly jobs report for another reading on the economy.